18 Can’t Miss Hydrocodone Withdrawal Symptoms

 8. Restlessness

 General uncomfortableness and restlessness will be common during this time.
-It will be hard for someone in this state to be calm or relax, which will inevitably cause them more anxiety.
+It will be hard for someone in this state to be calm or relaxed, which will inevitably cause them more anxiety.

 9. Chills/Hot Flashes

-The chills and hot flashes the person feels will come and go, like those caused by the flu.
-The person might often experience goosebumps as well even when it is not cold in a room.
+The chills and hot flashes you experience will come and go, like those caused by the flu.
+You might experience goosebumps as well, even when it is not cold in a room.

 10. Yawning

 You will notice yourself yawning often as a result of hydrocodone withdrawal.
-This can be caused by the inability to sleep as well as the discomfort and fluish feelings.
+This can be caused by the inability to sleep as well as the discomfort and flushed feelings.

 11. Diarrhea